Once you've managed to set up your Sony Smartwatch 2 you can actually get round to using it.

-The screen wasn't always the most responsive and sometimes our swipes wouldn't convert into a page movement - you need to be relatively slow and controlled, a quick swipe will general result in you staying on the same page.
+The screen wasn't always the most responsive and sometimes my swipes wouldn't convert into a page movement - you need to be relatively slow and controlled, a quick swipe will general result in you staying on the same page.

-Issues with screen responsive were witnessed in other areas as well, such as selecting apps on the SmartWatch 2 and options in the menus.
+Issues with screen responsive were witnessed in other areas as well, such as selecting apps on the Smartwatch 2 and options in the menus.

 While poor screen responsive was the issue some of the time, at other points the lowly power of the 180MHz processor was to blame for a sluggish reaction time.